ighadah/Modularisation_forgetting_workflow_v.2/README.md

 # Modularisation forgetting workflow v.2

-The workflow extract views of an ontology by the combination of the following:
+The workflow extracts views of an ontology by the combination of the following:
 * Signature Extension
 * Modularisation
 * Forgetting